 The Crooked Billet in Worsthorne village on the outskirts of Burnley had been struggling under its previous owner Punch Taverns, so much so it was placed on the market in 2011.

-Alison Leigh and Paul Miller purchased the pub in March 2012 and today 17 months on it is a shining example of a thriving traditional Freehouse community pub.
+Alison Leigh and Paul Miller purchased the pub in March 2012 and today it is a shining example of a thriving traditional Freehouse community pub.
+The interior remains as a traditional pub, rare these days, but retains the space for events and the sports.

 A fine selection of clientele frequent the pub including church groups, mountain bikers, walkers, a weekly Spanish Class these are just to name a few, as well as the friendly regulars from the village and beyond.